 In 1946, one study exposed seventeen subjects to radioactive iron.
 The second study, which involved a series of seventeen related sub-experiments, exposed fifty-seven subjects to radioactive calcium between 1950 and 1953.
 It is clear that the doses involved were low and that it is extremely unlikely that any of the children who were used as subjects were harmed as a consequence.
 These studies remain morally troubling, however, for several reasons.
 First, although parents or guardians were asked for their permission to have their children involved in the research, the available evidence suggests that the information provided was, at best, incomplete.
 Second, there is the question of the fairness of selecting institutionalized children at all, children whose life circumstances were by any standard already heavily burdened.

-A class action suit was filed in the 1970s in relation to the conditions at the Walter E Fernald State School and in 1993, a judged ruled that those who were treated there were entitled to a guaranteed level of care, regardless of cost, to compensate for decades of neglect and abuse.
+A class action suit was filed in the 1970s in relation to the conditions at the Walter E Fernald State School and in 1993, a judge ruled that those who were treated there were entitled to a guaranteed level of care, regardless of cost, to compensate for decades of neglect and abuse.

 By 2001, 320 adult patients were living in Fernald and in December 2004, Massachusetts Governor Mitt Romney announced the facility would be closed.
 The families of the remaining patients and employees unions brought a lawsuit to save the school.
 The lawsuit was still ongoing when the last resident was discharged in 2014.
 The Walter E Fernald State School was closed and abandoned.
 The city of Waltham now owns the site.